 Do not fear for me.
 Instead find that place of compassion within your own being for yourself and all others who wish to live “what is” with dignity and grace.

 The gifts of this time in my life are many.
 My “limited” employment has allowed me to become more aware of who I am and my place.
-I get to “be” an occupational therapist even though I can no longer work as one.
+I get to use my skills learned as an occupational therapist even though I can no longer work as one.
 I am truly grateful for the time to explore new ways of being as well as pursue my own personal healing.
 I invite you to join me.

 Summary of Education and Training